windycom/API/README.md

         console.log('Whoa my first Windyty plugin')

-If your `grunt watch` is properlly running, you should see directory
+If your `grunt watch` is properlly running you should be able to test the plugin on www.windyty.com or api.windyty.com